How to Stop Eating Sugar and Break Sugar Addiction Once and For All

 Step Two: Let Go of Fear and Anxiety: The fear of change is a big stumbling block to releasing any form of addiction, including sugar.
 I have written an article just to help you cope with that fear.
 You can find it here: Conquer your fear and stop eating so much food.
 Another great method to alleviate fear quickly is the Sedona method.
 It works really fast and does wonders when combined with EFT

 Step Three: Bust Your Sugar Cravings: One of the easiest ways to stop sugar cravings is practicing EFT.
-I also give my newsletter readers access to a video that can help them stop most food cravings.
+I give my newsletter readers access to a short video series that can help them stop most food cravings.
+It’s also great to help you reduce stress.
 Try it.
 It’s very simple and pleasant to do.
+Click here to get immediate access to my 8-minute craving busting technique training videos.
+You’ll also receive coaching updates if this is what you want.

 Step Four : Learn New Skills to Handle Emotional Eating: I have written an article that will help you greatly to deal with the emotional aspect of eating too much sugar.
 Read it now at: How to Stop Emotional Eating: The 3 Most Important Skills You Must Know to End it